tsalb/intro-to-lwc/README.md

 ====================

-Now we have communication up our component tree.
+Now we have communication up our component tree with the parent `handleClear` function properly handling clearing the `parentSuppliedName`.

 What if we wanted a "Clear All" type of button?
 Wouldn't that be much easier?